 What You're Actually Measuring

-Height: Measured from bottom seam to where the flap starts
+- Height: measured from the bottom seam to where the flap starts.

-The flap doesn't count in the measurement, but here's what does matter: product thickness.
+The flap does not count in the measurement, but here is what does matter: product thickness.
 When you put something bulky inside, it pushes the mailer outward and takes up space.
-A thick item won't fit the same as a flat one, even if the length and width seem right.
+A thick item will not fit the same as a flat one, even if the length and width seem right.

 Matching Your Product to the Right Mailer Size